Yeehawboizzz/FED_BeatBlitz_website/README.md

 **Page 4: BeatBlitz Start Page**
 1. Go to BeatBlitz page, a loading screen will appear before going into the main menu.
 2. In the main menu page, try pressing "Back to TEC Records", it will redirect the website to The Echo Chamber.
+3. Try pressing on the red coloured word "RHYTHM" to pause and play audio.
-3. Try pressing "Leaderboard", it will redirect the website to the leaderboard page, and display the top 10 player that cleared Expert Mode, press "Back to Main Menu" to go back.
+4. Try pressing "Leaderboard", it will redirect the website to the leaderboard page, and display the top 10 player that cleared Expert Mode, press "Back to Main Menu" to go back.
-4. Try pressing "Start Game" and the website will redirect to the game difficulty page.
+5. Try pressing "Start Game" and the website will redirect to the game difficulty page.

 **Page 5: BeatBlitz Game Page**
 1. On the Game Difficulty page, choose a difficulty and press Play.
 2. There will be a total of 10 questions generated from the API, as well as four options, with one of them as the correct answer.
 3. Try playing the quiz until the 10th question is finished.
 4. If score is less than 7, it will display the score, if more than or equals to 7, a lottie animation of a trophy will play.

 **Responsiveness (Mobile View)**
 Website is responsive, when width hits below 767px, mobile view is activated.